vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 In order to configure an IoT Hub event grid endpoint to route telemetry to an Azure Function, it is necessary to first create the Azure Function.
 In this task, an Azure Function App is created that provides the execution context in which individual Azure Functions run.

 In order to access Azure Digital Twins and it's APIs, it is necessary to utilize a service principal with the appropriate permissions.
-During this task,.a service principal is created for the function app and then assigned the appropriate permission.
+During this task, a service principal is created for the function app and then assigned the appropriate permission.
 Once the function app has the appropriate permission, any Azure Functions that execute within the function app context will use that service principal and will therefore have permission to access Azure Digital Twins.

 The function app context also provides an environment for managing app settings for one or more functions.
 This capability will be used to define a setting that contains the Azure Digital Twins connection string which can then be read by the Azure Functions.
 Encapsulating connection strings and other configurations values in app settings is considered a much better practice than hard-coding the values in the function code.